I want to buy a Raspberry Pi 3 cheaply

 Account Registration

-03If you are purchasing as an individual, the only fields you need to enter are your name, email address, phone number, address, and password.
+When purchasing as an individual, there are only a few fields to fill in: name, email address, phone number, address, and password.

-Postcode is not a required field, but it's useful in many ways (especially if you're having it sent by regular mail).
+The Post Code is not a required field, but it's probably more convenient to enter it (especially if you're having it sent by regular mail).

 Registering your billing address